alexmmorgan/alexmmorgan.github.io/_pages/photos.md

 header:
   overlay_color: "#000"
   overlay_filter: "0.5"
-  overlay_image: banner_atacama1.png
+  overlay_image: /images/banner_atacama1.png
   actions:
 ---

 {% include base_path %}

 I'm fortunate in that my work lets me travel all over the globe, and.
-I like to take pictures of cool landscapes that I encounter. banner should be gone now 2
+I like to take pictures of cool landscapes that I encounter. banner should be there now

 <html>
 <head>